khongsomeo/audio-slot-machine/README.md

 https://www.facebook.com/CCCPpPpPpPp/videos/2061609124102959/

 # Notes
-I dunno does this works on Windows 10, 8, 8.1 or XP.
-So **UNTIL NOW IT ONLY WORKS ON WINDOWS 7**.
+Until now this works fine on Windows 10 and Window 7.

 _and also, of course, not working on MAC, LINUX, ANDROID, IOS, YOUR REFRIGERATOR AND YOUR WASHING MACHINE._